Ziang-Lu/Design-Patterns/4-Behavioral Patterns/9-Iterator Pattern.md

 ## Applicability:

-* When the <u>elements of an aggregated object should be accessed and traversed by the client code without exposing its actual internal representation (data structure)</u>
+* When the elements of an aggregated object should be accessed and traversed by the client code without exposing its actual internal representation (data structure)

   => New traversal operation should be defined on the aggregate object